siddharthdeore/BNO055_threejs/README.md

 # BNO055_threejs
-BNO055 euler angle visualisation on threejs
+BNO055 euler angle visualisation on threejs with ESP32